cloudmesh-community/book/chapters/container/singularity/singularity.md

 queue and let it run to completion and go on to other things while waiting.
 Slurm is the job manager for Comet.

-Below is a job script (which we will name `singularity_mvapich2_hellow.run`) which will submit your Singularity container to the Comet queue and run a program, hellow.c (written in C using MPI and provided as part of the examples with the mvapich2 default
+Given next is a job script (which we will name `singularity_mvapich2_hellow.run`) which will submit your Singularity container to the Comet queue and run a program, hellow.c (written in C using MPI and provided as part of the examples with the mvapich2 default